Jack and Daniel are friends. Both of them like letters, especially uppercase ones.

 As an example, assume Jack has collected and Daniel has .
 The example shows the top at index for each stack of letters.
-Assembling the string would go as follows:
+Assemble the string as follows:

 Note the choice when there was a tie at CA and CF.